Illustrator and Graphic Designer

 Hi!
 I’m Raphael, a freelance illustrator and graphic designer from Brazil.
 I work in illustration, character design, book covers, art for companies, commissions orders for individuals and so much more involving art and graphic design.

 Let's work together?
-Get in touch:[email protected] - Copy and Paste, or click here for mailtoOr:LinkedIn, Behance
+Get in touch:[email protected] - Copy and Paste, or click here for mailtoOr:LinkedIn, Behance or VGen

 Hello!My name is Raphael Meireles Almeida, and I am an illustrator for editorial, publishing and children's books currently residing in Brazil.
 I speak portuguese as my mother tongue, and I'm also fluent in english and spanish, due to living in Madrid for 8 years.I have been working with illustration for as long as I can remember, creating drawings for friends and family.
 That’s when I discovered my calling: illustrating children’s books, publishing and editorial.
 My journey has led me to work in graphic design for companies, in tattoo studios, on freelance projects for clients and bands, and even to spend a year working at Mauricio de Sousa's studios (Turma da Mônica).I am a calm person but with an inquisitive mind.
 I love learning new things and am not afraid to take on new challenges.
 What I love most about working with art is inspiring others through my drawings and the opportunity to learn and grow constantly in the process.

 Let's work together?
-Get in touch:[email protected] - Copy and Paste, or click here for mailtoOr:LinkedIn, Behance
+Get in touch:[email protected] - Copy and Paste, or click here for mailtoOr:LinkedIn, Behance or VGen

 Book cover for The Lord of The Rings: The Fellowship of The Ring, imagined as a children's book cover.